MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/FAQ-Intelligent-Cloud.md

 ## Why are my Business Central tenant permissions restricted?

-Once your on-premises solution is connected to the intelligent cloud, all existing users without Super permission be automatically assigned to the *Intelligent Cloud* user group.
+Once your on-premises solution is connected to the intelligent cloud, all existing users without SUPER permission are automatically added to the *Intelligent Cloud* user group.
 In this configuration, your on-premises solution is the master where all business transactions take place.
 The [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant is read-only, and the data is used to generate business insights in the cloud for you.
 We restrict permissions to avoid users from accidentally entering transactions or updating master records only to have that information overwritten and lost when data replication takes place.

 ## Can I ‘turn off’ my intelligent cloud?

 You can discontinue your intelligent cloud environment at any point.
 Once you disable your intelligent cloud configuration, your on-premises solution and the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant will become completely independent of one another.
-If you discontinued your intelligent cloud and want to use your[!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant as your primary solution to run and manage your business, you must  reassign permissions to provide read/write access to the relevant users.
+If you discontinued your intelligent cloud and want to use your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant as your primary solution to run and manage your business, you must  reassign permissions to provide read/write access to the relevant users.

 ## Will my on-premises users and permissions replicate?